 Although the virus is not expected to spread over long distances, air and dust samples were taken in the vicinity of the company as a precaution to see whether the virus is also present here.
 Research will also be conducted on the manure.

 No virus was found in the air samples outside the farms.
 However, virus has been found in the immediate vicinity of mink on dust particles within the farms.
-It is not unknown that people can become infected with COVID-19 through these dust particles.
+It is still unknown if people can become infected with COVID-19 through these dust particles.

 Source: Ministry of Agriculture, Nature and Food Quality (LNV)